THeMIS: History

-On 29 September 2020, Estonia and the Netherlands officially announced that they are jointly acquiring 7 THeMIS UGVs.
+In September 2020, Estonia and the Netherlands announced that they are jointly acquiring 7 THeMIS UGVs.
 Both nations' armies have previously tested the system extensively.

-On 6 September 2022, Milrem Robotics delivered the THeMIS UGVs suited for casualty evacuation (CASEVAC) and transportation of supplies to Ukraine.
-On November 22, 2022, German Ministry of Defense through Krauss-Maffei Wegmann (KMW) has signed a contract to deliver another 14 THeMIS unmanned ground vehicles (UGV) to Ukraine.
+In September 2022, Milrem Robotics delivered the THeMIS UGVs suited for casualty evacuation (CASEVAC) and transportation of supplies to Ukraine.
+In November 2022, the German Ministry of Defense through Krauss-Maffei Wegmann (KMW) signed a contract to deliver another 14 THeMIS unmanned ground vehicles (UGV) to Ukraine.

-The system has been exported to several NATO members and allies, including Australia, France, Germany, the Netherlands, Norway, the UK, Ukraine, and the US.
+The system has been exported to several NATO members and allies, including Australia, France, Germany, the Netherlands, Norway, the United Kingdom, Ukraine, and the United States.